 In fiscal 2009, we established our Red Iron joint venture with TCFIF.
 The purpose of Red Iron is to provide inventory financing, including floor plan and open account receivable financing, to distributors and dealers of our products in the U.S. and to select distributors of our products in Canada to enable our distributors and dealers to carry representative inventories of our products.
 Some independent international dealers continue to finance their products with a third party finance company.
-This third party financing company purchased \$22.6 million of receivables from us during the first quarter of fiscal 2012.
-As of February 3, 2012, \$8.4 million of receivables financed the third party financing company, excluding Red Iron, was outstanding, and also includes outstanding receivables that were financed by third party sources before the establishment of Red Iron.
+This third party financing company purchased \$12.9 million of receivables from us during the first six months of fiscal 2012.
+As of May 4, 2012, \$8.0 million of receivables financed by the third party financing company, excluding Red Iron, were outstanding, and also includes outstanding receivables that were financed by third party sources before the establishment of Red Iron.
 See our most recently filed Annual Report on Form 10-K for further details regarding our customer financing arrangements and contractual obligations.